City Year offers high school grads college & career readiness

 Quite simply put, our alums are amazing and inspiring.
 But have no fear!
 As a City Year applicant, you don’t need to know what you want to do after completing service.
 Throughout the year, you’ll participate in leadership development training to help guide your work supporting students in classrooms and to further your personal, academic or career goals.

-You’ll also receive a Segal Education Award—worth more than $6,300—upon completion of your service year, which can be used for future study, educational travel or past education loans.
+You’ll also receive a Segal Education Award—worth $6,895—upon completion of your service year, which can be used for future study, educational travel or past education loans.

 No matter where you serve (the are 29 U.S. sites in total), you’ll receive this level of support.
 But if you’re a high school graduate and feeling unsure about what you want to do next—City Year San Antonio may be the site for you!

 Supporting AmeriCorps members in their personal and professional goals

 Like all sites across the network, City Year San Antonio works hard to ensure that its corps members feel supported throughout their service—and this includes setting them up for success after their service is over!